-If you have Original Medicare, which is Part A and Part B, supplemental insurance can be extremely helpful.
-But that’s something you should look at for your individual needs.
+Supplemental insurance can be extremely helpful if you have Original Medicare, which is Part A and Part B. But that’s something you should look at for your individual needs.

 As for Medicaid, it’s very comprehensive, so additional insurance is probably not necessary.
 Plus, if you qualify for Medicaid, it might be hard to add on more health insurance from a cost perspective.